-- •An exception to this exception is made when the transferee takes for her basis the basis of the transferor. § 101(a)(2)(A). - •When might a transferee take for her basis the basis of the transferor? - •Another exception to the exception is made when the transfer is to the insured, a partner of the insured, a partnership in which the insured is a partner, or a corporation in which the insured is a shareholder or officer.
+•An exception to this exception is made when the transferee takes for her basis the basis of the transferor. § 101(a)(2)(A). •When might а transferee take for her basis the basis of the transferor? •Another exception to the exception is when made the